GBCI's Dress Code for Visitors: What You Can and Can't Wear

 A smooth visit at Green Bay Correctional Institution starts with packing light and knowing what security expects.
 Here's what to bring, what to leave behind, and how to avoid getting turned away at the door.

-In-person visits are limited to 90 minutes per session, and video visits are limited to 50 minutes per session.
-GBCI allows up to six in-person visits per person in custody each week (maximum two per day) and up to two video visits per day.
+Video visits are limited to 50 minutes, and in-person visits are limited to 90 minutes per session.
+Each person in custody may have up to six in-person visits per week (maximum two per day) and up to two video visits each day.

 Heading to Green Bay Correctional Institution for the first time?
 Having the right address—and knowing which driveway to use—makes the day a lot less stressful.
 Here's the contact info and step-by-step directions to get you there.